nus-cs2103-AY2324S1/ip/docs/README.md

-# User Guide
+# User Guide for NILA
 Nila is your task manager application which keeps track of your day to day tasks.
 It is an easy to way to manage your tasks.
 It can handle three type of tasks todo, deadline and event.
-Also this task manager has some additional features for eg: update tasks.
+Also this task manager has some additional features apart from othe task manager for eg: update tasks.

 ## Features

 ### Feature - Add ToDo tasks
-#### todo
+>#### todo

 todo is a task that has only description of the task and allows you to add new task to the task list.